What Does SMH Mean

 There are many Internet acronyms that are derivative from, or else connected with SMH.
 These include:

-SMDH – Shaking My Damn Head.
-This takes it a level ahead by adding a minor slang.
+- SMDH – Shaking My Damn Head.
+This makes it a level ahead by adding a minor slang.
 Well, if something is a little more annoying than you can take, maybe write smdh!
 (But in a way, you are actually insulting your own head, if you get what I mean!)

 Using It Correct and Finding Actual Life Instances: